Clubs & Organizations

 Advisors: Ms. Cerone and Ms. Lembo

-Class Of 2020: All members of the Sophomore Class are welcome and encouraged to attend these meetings.
-Students perform fundraising activities for the Sophomore class.
+Class Of 2020: All members of the Junior Class are welcome and encouraged to attend these meetings.
+Students perform fundraising activities for the Junior class.
 Essentially, the goal of the fundraising is to earn money to offset the costs of their Senior class color pages for the yearbook, class activities and their Senior prom.
-Other activities include making the Sophomore Homecoming float, and keeping the entire grade level aware of issues affecting their class.
+Other activities include making Junior the Homecoming float, and keeping the entire grade level aware of issues affecting their class.

 Advisors: Ms. Yamakawa and Mr. Woods

-Class Of 2021: All members of the Freshman Class are welcome and encouraged to attend these meetings.
-Students perform fundraising activities for the Freshman class.
+Class Of 2021: All members of the Sophomore Class are welcome and encouraged to attend these meetings.
+Students perform fundraising activities for the Sophomore class.
 Essentially, the goal of the fundraising is to earn money to offset the costs of their Senior class color pages for the yearbook, class activities and their Senior prom.
-Other activities include making the Freshman Homecoming float, and keeping the entire grade level aware of issues affecting their class.
+Other activities include making the Sophomore Homecoming float, and keeping the entire grade level aware of issues affecting their class.

 Advisors: Mrs. LoPresti and Ms. Werney